 Well, because of the bad rap that PTFE/Teflon™ has gotten lately--for a number of reasons, but people worry primarily about it being a plastic, hydrocarbon-based chemical that could be unsafe for human consumption, especially when heated--manufacturers have changed the wording in their ads and articles to give the impression that their products aren't PTFE-based.

 Before we go any further, take this fact to the bank: nearly all popular brands of nonstick cookware contain PTFE.
-This includes T-fal, Calphalon, Rachel Ray, Paula Deen, Emeril, All-Clad nonstick, Anolon, Farberware, Tramontina, and on and on.
-Also, anything with the words "diamond," "sapphire," "titanium," and sometimes even "stone" in the name are almost certainly PTFE-based cookware.
+This includes T-fal, Calphalon, Rachel Ray, Paula Deen, Emeril, All-Clad nonstick, Anolon, Farberware, Tramontina, ScanPan, and on and on.
+Also, anything with the words "diamond," "sapphire," "titanium," and "stone" in the name usually contain PTFE.

 If you want to buy non-PTFE nonstick cookware, read on to learn how to tell if the cookware you're looking at is as "safe" and "healthy" as you want it to be.
 Debunking the following myths about nonstick cookware should help you make choices right for you and your family.

 Myth #1: There Are Several Kinds of Nonstick Cookware